sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 In multiple choice problems, learners select one option from a list of answer options.
-Unlike :ref:`dropdown<Dropdown>` problems, where the answer choices do not appear until the learner selects the dropdown arrow, answer choices for multiple choice problems are always visible directly below the question.
+Unlike :ref:`dropdown<Dropdown>` problems, where the answer choices do not appear until the learner selects the dropdown arrow, answer choices for multiple choice problems are immediately visible directly below the question.

 Multiple choice problems can also have several advanced options, such as reordering, or shuffling, the set of answer choices for each learner.
 For more